-In-service Training: To remain qualified, school bus drivers, substitute school bus drivers, school bus assistants, and substitute school bus assistants shall complete a total of eight hours per semester of in-service training that has been approved by the transportation administrator, person who do not complete the required hours of in-service training are disqualified from duty until those hours of in-service training are completed.
+In-service Training: To remain qualified, school bus drivers, substitute school bus drivers, school bus assistants, and substitute school bus assistants shall complete a total of eight (8) hours per semester of in-service training that has been approved by the transportation administrator.
+Persons who do not complete the required hours of in-service training are disqualified from duty until those hours of in-service training are completed.

-- LEGAL REF.: 6.41.4.11 NMAC 6.41.4.12 NMAC 6.41.4.13 NMAC - CROSS REF.: EE Transportation Services EEA - Student Transportation EEAE - Bus Safety Program
+LEGAL REF.: 6.41.4.11 NMAC 6.41.4.12 NMAC 6.41.4.13 NMAC 49 C.F.R.
+Part 40 49 C.F.R.
+Part 382

+CROSS REF.: EE - Transportation Services

+EEA - Student Transportation

+EEAE - Bus Safety Program